I was in tears on my neighbour’s doorstep

 Did you know that some research done in Australia showed that when people are smiling, they automatically speak more positively?
 If you’re thinking more positively it’s easier to see the funny side of life.

-“A sense of humor is part of the art of leadership, of getting along with people, of getting things done”
+“A sense of humor is part of the art of leadership, of getting along with people, of getting things done” ~ Dwight D. Eisenhower

 10. Add a humour item to your ‘to do list’ each day

 Seriously, if you want to improve your sense of humour, give it some attention.
 Read a couple of paragraphs from a funny book, watch an amusing video, learn a joke.
 It only need take a few minutes.
-Cross it off when you’ve done it and remember to add it to the following day’s list.
+Cross it off when you’ve done it and remember to add humour to the following day’s list.
 Humour isn’t a one-off event!

 11. Learn to tell jokes